filemon-mateus/dotfiles/README.md

-A selective, inescapably useful collection and snapshot containing individual dot files and related configuration artifacts for vim, zsh, tmux, and friends.
+A selective, inescapably useful collection and snapshot containing individual dot files and related configuration artifacts for vim, zsh, and tmux.